tarek-eissa/in-silico-spectral-generator/README.md

 ## Description
-This repository contains a toolbox for the _in silico_ model described in the paper entitled "**Limits and prospects of molecular fingerprinting for phenotyping biological systems revealed through in silico modeling**".
+This repository contains a toolbox for the _in silico_ model described in the paper entitled "**Limits and prospects of molecular fingerprinting for phenotyping biological systems revealed through in silico modeling**" (https://doi.org/10.1021/acs.analchem.2c04711).

 The scripts, along with the provided datasets, allow for convenient applications of the described model to reproduce and extend the results presented in the paper.